Citrix Provisioning supports upgrading to the latest product version from versions starting with 7.6 LTSR.

 The information in this section provides step-by-step guidance for upgrading Citrix Provisioning components.
 For server upgrade information, see the server article.
 For information about upgrading vDisks, see vDisks.

-Follow these steps to upgrade the server and console:
+Follow these steps to upgrade the console and server:

-Run the server and console executables to initiate the upgrade process automatically.
+Run the console and server executables to initiate the upgrade process automatically.
 Citrix recommends that you upgrade the console first, followed by the server.

 To keep the Citrix Provisioning farm and target devices running during the upgrade process, use the rolling server upgrade procedure.
 This process upgrades one Provisioning Server at a time.